segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/flutter/index.md

 {% endcodeexample %}

 ## Utility methods
-The Analytics-Flutter utility methods help you work with plugins fro the analytics timeline.
+The Analytics-Flutter utility methods help you work with plugins from the analytics timeline.
 They include:
 * [Alias](#alias)
 * [Reset](#reset)
 * [Flush](#flush)